sanika391/Error-404-oneAPI-GenAI-Hackathon-2023/README.md

-# Intel-Gen-AI-Hackathon 2023 - Hack2Skill
+# oneAPI-GenAI-Hackathon-2023 - Hack2Skill

-Welcome to the official repository for the Intel-Gen-AI-Hackathon 2023 organized by Hack2Skill!
+Welcome to the official repository for the oneAPI-GenAI-Hackathon-2023 organized by Hack2Skill!

 ## Getting Started

-To get started with the Intel-Gen-AI-Hackathon 2023 repository, follow these steps:
+To get started with the oneAPI-GenAI-Hackathon-2023 repository, follow these steps:

 ### Submission Instruction:
   1. Fork this repository